Beta Canum Venaticorum

-Beta Canum Venaticorum is the second-brightest star in the northern constellation of Canes Venatici.
-Its name is a Bayer designation; it has the proper name Chara, pronounced /ˈkɛərə/.
-This is a nearby solar-type star, located 27.6 ly distant based on its parallax.
+Beta Canum Venaticorum, proper name Chara, is the second-brightest star in the northern constellation of Canes Venatici.
+It is a nearby solar analog, located 27.6 ly from the Sun based on its parallax.
 The star is faintly visible to the naked eye, at an apparent magnitude of +4.25.
 Along with the brighter star Cor Caroli, the pair form the "southern dog" in this constellation that represents hunting dogs.

 Nomenclature

-β Canum Venaticorum (Latinised to Beta Canum Venaticorum) is the star's Bayer designation, which is abbreviated Beta CVn or β CVn.
+β Canum Venaticorum (Latinised to Beta Canum Venaticorum) is the star's Bayer designation, abbreviated Beta CVn or β CVn.
 It has the Flamsteed designation 8 Canum Venaticorum.
 The star was listed in the New General Catalogue as NGC 4530.

-The traditional name Chara was originally applied to the "southern dog", but it later became used specifically to refer to Beta Canum Venaticorum.
+The traditional name Chara, pronounced /ˈkɛərə/, was originally applied to the "southern dog", but it later became used specifically to refer to Beta Canum Venaticorum.
 Chara (χαρά) means 'joy' in Greek but ‘dear’ or ’beloved’ in Latin.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Chara for this star.

 In Chinese, 常陳 (Cháng Chén), meaning Imperial Guards, refers to an asterism consisting of Beta Canum Venaticorum, Alpha Canum Venaticorum, 10 Canum Venaticorum, 6 Canum Venaticorum, 2 Canum Venaticorum, and 67 Ursae Majoris.
 Consequently, the Chinese name for Beta Canum Venaticorum itself is 常陳四 (Cháng Chén sì, the Fourth Star of Imperial Guards.)